bjhobson12/Panera_Coffee/README.md

 # Panera_Coffee
-Free panera coffee at the click of a button (for summer 2020).
+Free Panera coffee at the click of a button (for summer 2020).
 This is a simple selenium script meant to demonstrate how to interact with chromium web browser.

 ## Getting Started